NEONScience/neon-nasa-hsi-workshop/setup/prerequisites.md

 # Prerequisites

 To follow along during the workshop, or to run through the notebooks contained within the repository using the Openscapes 2i2c Cloud JupyterHub (cloud workspace), the following are required.
-All software or accounts are free.
+All software and accounts are free.

 1. **Laptop or tablet**
     - Participation in the exercises requires a laptop or tablet.
 Yes, a tablet works too!
 All workshop participants will have access to a 2i2c Jupyter Lab instance running in AWS us-west 2.